 Class of 1965 Galleries

-Dr. Suess Room
+Dr. Seuss Room

-A dedicated space to Theodor Geisel, this room contains some biographical information and original artwork.
+A space dedicated to Theodor Geisel, this room contains some biographical information and original artwork.

 East Asian Room

 This room houses the collections of Chinese, Japanese and Korean language materials.